cocoon2wong/Rev/README.md

 ## Requirements

-The codes are developed with Python 3.10.
+The code is developed with Python 3.10.
 Additional packages used are included in the `requirements.txt` file.

 > [!WARNING]